lachek/bitdwiki/wraiths.md

 <!-- TITLE: The Wraiths -->
 <!-- SUBTITLE: A mysterious crew of masked thieves and spies -->

+# Relationship to PCs
+Competition but possibly allies against shared enemies in the establishment of new hunting grounds in Charterhall.
 # Turf
 The Wraiths specialize in the theft of luxury items and intelligence gathering for clients to use as blackmail.
 They used to make their primary hunting grounds in [Silkshore](silkshore) and [Nightmarket](nightmarket), but the [Bluecoats](bluecoats) have made an uncharacteristic show of focused force over the past month and driven them out of both districts.
 # People